Potassium and Gout — Should You Supplement?

 Potassium is an electrolyte.
 In fact, it is so important for our bodies functioning that if our levels are not in sync, our hearts may not function adequately; an incorrect amount can cause heart arrhythmias.
 Potassium is also responsible for helping to maintain blood pressure, helping muscles contract, and maintaining fluid balance in the body.

-Perhaps potassium is discussed as a treatment for gout because we often consume much less than is recommended in our diets; the Institute of the National Academies of Science recommends adults consume 4,700 mg of potassium per day — half of what we generally consume!
+Perhaps potassium is discussed as a treatment for gout because we often consume much less than is recommended in our diets; the National Academies of Sciences recommends that males over the age of 19 consume 3,400 mg of potassium per day (2,600 mg per day for females).

 I think there is far too little, or too conflicting, evidence to consider a potassium supplement for the treatment of gout.
 I found no reputable sources stating that potassium was a worthy treatment.